Thibault343/ScrollSh/README.md

 # ScrollSh
 ## Description
-ScrollSh est un script permettant de faire scroller un text que vous choisisser avec une animation.
+ScrollSh is a script for scrolling through text of your choice with an animation.

 ## Demonstration
 ![Alt Text](READMEFile/test.gif)

 ## Installation